₱25,517 Find Cheap Flights from Toronto to the Philippines

 Top tips for finding cheap flights to the Philippines

-• Morning departure is around 6% cheaper than an evening flight, on average*.
+• Morning departure is around 14% more expensive than an evening flight, on average*.

 • When you book a cheap airline tickets through KAYAK from Toronto to the Philippines, you'll most likely depart from the Toronto Pearson International Airport (YYZ).
 Located on the western edge of the city, this large airport is accessible by several major highways and offers a number of services and amenities.
 Built in 1939, the smaller Billy Bishop Toronto City Airport (YTZ) is located off the southern coast of Toronto on the Toronto Islands.